Whenua Haumanu , Nurturing the land through exploring pastoral farming

 Research sites

 Dairy 1 is one of Massey's working farms.
 It borders the Manawatū River, within the city boundary.
-This research site is grazed by lactating dairy cows and include three farmlets: standard pasture under conventional management (red) and diverse pasture under both regenerative (blue) and conventional (purple) management.
+This research site is grazed by dairy cows and includes 3 farmlets: standard pasture under contemporary management, and diverse pasture under both regenerative and contemporary management.

 Massey University: Pasture and Crop Research Unit (PCRU)

 The PCRU is one of Massey's working farms.
-This research site is grazed by sheep and includes four farmlets: standard pastures under conventional (white) and regenerative (yellow) management and diverse pastures under conventional (orange) and regenerative (pink) management.
+This research site is grazed by sheep and includes 4 farmlets: standard pastures under contemporary and regenerative management, and diverse pastures under contemporary and regenerative management.

 Lincoln University: Field Research Centre (FRC)